 Meet Hobo.
 Hobo is annoying.
-He’ll find a way to get under your skin – wound you – rub Himalayan pink salt on the wound – and say, “I didn’t mean to hurt you.”
+He’ll find a way to get under your skin – wound your tissue – rub Himalayan pink salt on the wound – and say, “I didn’t mean to hurt you.”
 But, you are hurt.
 You now want to drench Hobo in a mix of unfiltered sewage, rotten eggs, and apple cider vinegar.

 So, you lose it.
-And then hobo loses it.
+And then hobo loses it because he didn’t mean to hurt you.
 Sewage wins.

 You could indulge in the popular dictum of the numerical countdown before this, but it’s akin to holding a giant red cloth in front of a deep-breathing bull for 10 extra seconds.
-Also, if the first thing you tell yourself is “all I need to do now is count till ten” when someone’s poking you with a pin, maybe you deserve to be poked.
+Also, if the first thing you tell yourself is “all I need to do now is count till ten” when someone’s hurting you, maybe you deserve to be punched in the ear.

 However oxymoronic this may sound, there’s a graceful way to lose your temper.
-It worked for me a few times and maybe the idea of mixing rose-water into the aforementioned sewage mix may appeal to you as well.
+It worked for me a few times and maybe the idea of mixing rose-water into the said sewage mix may appeal to you as well.

-In our heads, losing temper is the image of a very angry guy shouting.
+In our heads, losing temper is the image of a very angry person screaming into your face.
 And most times, that’s how we lose temper too.
 We scream, say inane things and stiffen up.
-There’s this theory in the world of Public Speaking that divides your speech into 60% Body language, 30% tonality, and 10% words.
+There’s this theory in the world of Public Speaking that divides your speech into three parts: 60% Body language, 30% tonality, and 10% words.

-Tone: Imagine saying that swear word that in a normal tone and volume.
+Tone: Imagine swearing in a normal tone and volume.
 It’s like showing off your sword skills.
 But, when you increase your volume, your tone automatically changes.
-And the potent sword now leaves a bloodying gash in the relationship.
-And in case it interests you, Dr. John Gottman, a relationship expert who can predict if a couple will stay together with 90% accuracy says tone is the #1 factor in his prediction, and a tone of contempt (looking down on the other person) is the sword that severs the relationship.
+And the potent sword now leaves a bloody gash in the relationship.
+Dr. John Gottman, a relationship expert who can predict if a couple will stay together with 90% accuracy says the tone is the #1 factor in his prediction, and a tone of contempt (looking down on the other person) is the sword that severs the relationship.

 Some of us like to blow that balloon a little every day.
-Fill ourselves with the air of temper knowing that one day, it is going to burst.
-That’s why I think the whole idea of ‘enough is enough’ is pretty lame.
+Fill ourselves with the air of temper knowing that one day, the balloon will burst.
+That’s why I think the whole idea of enough is enough is dumb.
 What’s the point of controlling nerves all along and then wreak havoc to make up for all of it, ten times over?

-Let’s leave Hobo stranded with some rose-water.
+Leave Hobo stranded with some rose-water.